Flexget/Flexget/.github/ISSUE_TEMPLATE.md

 Please verify that the following checkboxes are checked and data is present before submitting your issue:

-- [ ] Link to a paste service ([pastebin](http://pastebin.com/) for example) of relevant config (preferably full config including templates if present.
+- [ ] Paste or link to a paste service ([pastebin](http://pastebin.com/) for example) of relevant config (preferably full config including templates if present.
 Remember to redact any personal information!
-- [ ] Link to paste service of debug level logs of relevant task/s.
+- [ ] Paste or link to a paste service of debug level logs of relevant task/s.
 Use `flexget -L debug execute --tasks <Task_name>`
 - [ ] Flexget version (Use `flexget -V` to get it).
 - [ ] Full Python version (`2.7.11` for example).
 Run `python -V` to get it.
 - [ ] Installation method (`pip`, git install, etc.)